Parents of adult children with disabilities know that their child's disability needs may change over…

-- If there are multiple people claiming the right to act as fiduciary (also known as the “administrator”) of the decedent’s estate, and the Court needs to know how these people are legally related to the decedent to determine who has a right to act as administrator.
+- If multiple people claim the right to act as fiduciary (estate administrator) of the decedent’s estate, the court needs to know how these people are legally related to the decedent to determine who has a right to act as administrator

-- When it is not clear who is a distributee.
+- When it’s not clear who is a distributee

-- When closest living relative to a decedent is a cousin or more distant next of kin
+- When the closest living relative is a cousin or more distant next of kin

-- If a county official, called the “Public Administrator,” is in charge of administering the estate, and is required to account and distribute assets.
-Before the Public Administrator can settle its account and close the estate, the court must determine who are the rightful distributees of the decedent.
+- If a county official (Public Administrator) is in charge of estate administration, and is required to account for and distribute assets, the court must determine the rightful distributees to settle and close the estate

 How Does a Kinship Proceeding Work?

-The people who claim to be distributees are called “alleged heirs” or “claimants”.
-The alleged heirs have a legal burden to prove in the proceeding that they are actually distributes and have a right to inherit.
+The people who claim to be distributees are called “alleged heirs” or “claimants.”
+The alleged heirs have a legal burden to prove they are actually distributees and have a right to inherit.
 The court will appoint a Guardian Ad Litem who is responsible for representing the interest of the unknown heirs.

 What is a Kinship Hearing?

-The Kinship Proceeding will result in a Kinship Hearing.
+The Kinship Proceeding results in a Kinship Hearing.
 The Kinship Hearing is essentially a small trial.
-Although the Surrogate’s Court in each county will have their own specific requirements, the same rules of evidence and procedure that are followed during a trial in New York are followed in a Kinship Hearing.
+Although the Surrogate’s Court in each county has its own specific requirements, the same rules of evidence and procedure followed during a trial in New York are followed in a Kinship Hearing.

-The Kinship Hearing is generally more informal than a trial, and the parties sometimes stipulate to have the case held before an Attorney Referee, instead of the Judge.
-Or, the Judge may simply “refer” the case to a Referee on its own initiative.
+The Kinship Hearing is generally more informal than a trial, and the parties sometimes request the case be held before an Attorney Referee instead of a judge.
+Or, the judge may refer the case to a Referee.

-When the hearing is completed the Referee will issue a report which will be provided to the Surrogate Judge for her consideration.
-Although the Surrogate Judge usually agrees with the Referee’s findings and confirms, it has full discretion to reject or accept the report wholly or in part, modify the report, or to require a new hearing.
+When the hearing is completed, the Referee issues a report which is provided to the Surrogate judge for consideration.
+Although the Surrogate judge usually agrees with the Referee’s findings and confirms, it has full discretion to reject or accept the report wholly or in part, modify the report, or require a new hearing.

-In a Kinship proceeding, an experienced kinship attorney is needed to help present witness testimony and documentary evidence to the Court at the hearing.
-The Court will require specific information regarding the decedent’s maternal and paternal sides of the family.
-It may be necessary for many generations of family members to be researched and evidence such as birth certificates, marriage certificates, death certificates, census records, etc. will need to be gathered and submitted into evidence.
+In a Kinship proceeding, an experienced probate attorney or estate planning attorney in New York helps present witness testimony and documentary evidence to the court at the hearing.
+The court requires specific information regarding the decedent’s maternal and paternal family members.
+It may be necessary for many generations to be researched and evidence gathered and submitted, such as birth certificates, marriage certificates, death certificates, census records, etc.

-It is common for an experienced attorney to recommend that the alleged heirs hire a professional genealogist to perform research, investigate, write a report, and testify at the Hearing.
-The evidence and testimony provided by a professional genealogist can often be the key to a successful outcome.
-A well-thought-out and accurate Family Tree is also important to help prove the kinship and close the classes of distributees.
+An experienced estate planning attorney in New York may recommend that the alleged heirs hire a professional genealogist to perform research, investigate, write a report, and testify at the hearing.
+The evidence and testimony provided by a professional genealogist are often key to a successful outcome.
+A detailed and accurate family tree is also important to help prove the kinship and close the classes of distributees.